GerbenJavado/LinkFinder/README.md

 ``python linkfinder.py -i 'Desktop/*.js' -r ^/api/ -o results.html``

 ## Final remarks
-- Due to the way python handles string concatenation the beautifying of the JavaScript can take ages.
 - This is the first time I publicly release a tool.
 Contributions are much appreciated!
 - LinkFinder is published under the [MIT License](https://github.com/GerbenJavado/LinkFinder/blob/master/LICENSE).
 - Thanks to [@jackhcable](https://twitter.com/jackhcable) for providing me with feedback.